ANSANJAY/Odigos-Strategic-Vision/Customer-Centric Development.md

 ### **4. Odigos Insights - Personalized Observability Recommendations:**
 - **Objective:** Provide tailored guidance to optimize observability configurations.
 - **Implementation:**
-  - Develop an **AI-driven insights engine** that analyzes workloads and provides best practice recommendations.
+  - Develop an **Insights engine** that analyzes workloads and provides best practice recommendations.
   - Offer a **Health Score** to help users gauge the effectiveness of their setups.
   - Personalize alerts and configurations based on workload patterns.
 - **Target:** Improve setup efficiency by 25% through actionable recommendations.